Roulette is one of the most popular casino games around the world, but with so many choices to bet on, how do you actually play the game?

-Roulette has been a casino mainstay for centuries, and the principle of the game is very easy to grasp.
-People who never have or never will gamble know how a Roulette wheel works, such is its reputation and prominence in the media.
+Roulette has been a casino mainstay for centuries and the basics of the game are very easy to grasp.

-In order to place a bet you must first exchange cash for coloured Roulette chips, just walk up to the table and place your cash on the table but clear of any numbers (You don't want it being mistaken for a cash bet ~ which some casinos allow) and ask the croupier for “a colour”, remember that most real world casinos have minimum bets on odd or even and red or black (usually about £5 or £10) any other type of bet will normally be at least the table minimum, often as low as £1 or £2 quid.
-If you want to give roulette a try online then try the free online game below.
+To place a bet you must first exchange cash for the Roulette chips.
+In the real world, you simply walk up to the table and place your cash on the table but clear of any numbers.
+The croupier will change your money and give you the corres[onding chips.
+Remember that most real-world casinos have minimum bets on odd or even and red or black.
+This is usually about £5 or £10, any other type of bet will normally be at least the table minimum, often as low as £1 or £2.

 Online Roulette Guide

 Online roulette is very simple.
 You simply log on to your chosen bookmaker or casino site, go to the casino section and click on your preferred roulette game.
 A virtual table appears with the minimum and maximum bets indicated on the side of the screen.

 From there you decide whether you want to bet on red or black, a section of numbers or a specific number.
 If you hover your mouse over the numbers, the minimum bet amounts pop up.
 Click on the item you want to bet on and that’s it.
 You simply spin the wheel and if you win, you win.
 If you don’t then you lose your bet.

 Bets made on an individual or adjacent numbers or small groups of numbers are referred to as ‘inside bets’ while the bets covering groups of 12 or 18 numbers (eg: red, odd etc) are known as ‘outside bets’.

 These are all bets relevant to the first area on the betting-board and include:

 - Straight Up Bet: a bet on any single number, including zero, placed directly on the number.